 - Oct.
 18: Lion’s Pancake Day, Coronado Community Center

 - Oct.
-21: Ouachita Speaker Series featuring Duke Cunningham, Ponce De Leon
+21: Ouachita Speaker Series featuring Duke Cunningham, Ponce de Leon Center

 - Oct.
 22: Health Fair, Coronado Community Center

 - Oct.
-25: Kiwanis Club of Greater HSV Spaghetti Dinner, Coronado Community Ctr
+25: Kiwanis Club of Greater HSV Spaghetti Dinner, Coronado Community Center

 - Dec.
-15: Jeremy Davis & the Fabulous Little Big Band at the Woodlands
+15: Jeremy Davis & the Fabulous Little Big Band, Woodlands Auditorium

 - Dec.
 31: New Year’s Eve Party

 Outdoor Recreation: 11 lakes, 3 beaches, 2 marinas, 30 miles of hiking trails, geocaching (download the geocaching flyer), dog park, family recreation area, pavilions and picnic areas, RV park, basketball, Grove Park

 Sports: 9 golf courses, 13-court tennis center, pickleball, bocce ball, lawn bowling

 Clubs & Organizations: Over 200 clubs and organizations inluding bridge, Ouachita Rod & Gun club, Basecamp

 Events: Woodland Auditorium shows, Tri-the-Village triathlon, Walk for Cancer Research, Rock Porch Session, Rhythm Jams, golf, tennis & bridge tournaments, July 4th multi-day celebration and many more!